beefyfinance/beefy-contracts/readme.md

 ## Vault Deployment Process
 ### 1. Select a farm
 The first step to have a vault deployed on Beefy is to select a farm to deploy a vault around.
 At the moment the rewards for a strategist are:
- - 0.5% of all rewards earned by a vault they deployed.
+ - 0.5% of all rewards earned by a vault they deployed

 This means that you want to select a farm with:
 1. High APR